What you'll need

 Make a magic ring.

-- Round 1: Ch 1, 10 sc in the ring.
+- Round 1: Ch 1, 10 sc in the ring, pull the thread end to tighten the ring.
 Join with sl st in first sc.

 - Round 2: Ch 3 (counts as dc), (ch 3, dc in next sc) 9 times, ch 3 and join with sl st in 3rd ch of first ch3.